Fike Chemical, Inc

 EPA Region 3 (Mid-Atlantic)West Virginia

 Current Site Status

 The Environmental Protection Agency (EPA) is overseeing the design and construction of a remedy for contaminated ground water, which has migrated a distance of about one mile from the property boundary of the Site.
 The current groundwater remedy consists of in situ (or in place) treatment with biosparging, which delivers air to contaminated ground water through a series of injection devices.
-Aeration of the ground water is expected to stimulate biodegradation of the groundwater contaminants.
-This system became operational on June 12, 2007.
-The remedial design of the next phase of the groundwater remedy, which is expected to consist of in situ treatment with sodium persulfate, is currently in progress.
+Phase I of the groundwater remedy was constructed and became operational on June 12, 2007; Phase I encompasses the eastern leg of the groundwater plume.
+Several pilot scale tests have been conducted in order to evaluate how to optimize the in situ biosparging.
+EPA is currently evaluating a limited pilot scale study using sodium persulfate injected into the Phase I system.
+The next phase of construction on the Phase II/III (western leg of the plume) groundwater system will follow EPA's evaluation of the limited pilot study, which is expected to conclude by the end of February 2014.

 A vapor intrusion study was recently completed and found that there is no risk of concern to building occupants from this potential exposure pathway.